EricLee0224/PAD/README.md

 All NeRF models were trained using this code https://github.com/yenchenlin/nerf-pytorch/

-You can use our ckpts on MLAD-Sim in [ckpts](https://github.com/jianglh-WHU/PAAD/tree/main/ckpts/LEGO-3D)
+You can use our ckpts on MAD-Sim in [ckpts](https://github.com/jianglh-WHU/PAAD/tree/main/ckpts/LEGO-3D)

 And iNeRF using the code https://github.com/salykovaa/inerf